HackyHour/Goettingen/index.md

 No registration etc. needed!

 # When and Where
-We meet every four weeks on a Tuesday at 6 pm at "[Neotopia](https://cccgoe.de/wiki/Neotopia)".
-Feel free to join the [Gitter chat](https://gitter.im/HackyHour/Goettingen?utm_source=share-link&utm_medium=link&utm_campaign=share-link) and/or the [mailing list](https://listserv.gwdg.de/mailman/listinfo/hackyhour) if you have any questions/topic suggestions beforehand.
+We meet every four weeks on a Tuesday at 6 pm online for about one hour.
+After the pandemic we hope to return to "[Neotopia](https://cccgoe.de/wiki/Neotopia)".
+Feel free to join the [mailing list](https://listserv.gwdg.de/mailman/listinfo/hackyhour) and/or[Rocket Chat](https://chat.gwdg.de/channel/HackyHour) if you have any questions/topic suggestions beforehand..
+(We closed our former [Gitter chat](https://gitter.im/HackyHour/Goettingen?utm_source=share-link&utm_medium=link&utm_campaign=share-link)).

-We might order Pizza (but you can bring your own food) and usually sit together until 7.30 pm.
-You are invited to stay for the [OpenChaos](https://cccgoe.de/wiki/OpenChaos), an open event of [CCC Göttingen](https://cccgoe.de/wiki/Hauptseite).

 Please bring your **own computer**, as we cannot provide any resources in this regard and then can also work through installations.

 # Topics
 In addition to the open discussions we also aim to talk about specific topics at each HackyHour.
 However, prior knowledge or interest in these topics is not a prerequisite.
-Online discussions for these topics are accessible via the following links or [Gitter](https://gitter.im/HackyHour/Goettingen?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 | Date | Time | Venue | Summary      | Discussion |
 | --------- | ------ | ------| -------------| ----------:|